Non-free sections of Fano fibrations: Introduction

 Suppose $\pi: \mathcal{X} \to B$ is a Fano fibration over $\mathbb{C}$.
 Our first main result, Theorem \ref{theo:maintheorem1}, shows that every non-relatively free section of sufficiently large degree comes from an accumulating map which does not decrease the Fujita invariant along the generic fiber.
 This verifies a conjecture of \cite{LST18} and generalizes earlier results for del Pezzo surface fibrations (\cite{LT21a}, \cite{LT21b}) to fibrations of arbitrary dimension using completely different techniques.

 Theorem \ref{theo:maintheorem1} has two cases which correspond to the two ways in which a section $C$ could fail to be relatively free.
 First, the deformations of $C$ could fail to dominate $\mathcal{X}$, in which case the sections sweep out a subvariety $\mathcal{Y} \subsetneq \mathcal{X}$.
 Second, the deformations of $C$ could dominate $\mathcal{X}$ but $T_{\mathcal{X}/B}|_{C}$ could have a low degree quotient.
 In the latter case we expect $C$ to deform more in some directions than in others so that there is a subvariety of $\mathcal{X}$ swept out by the ``most positive'' deformations of $C$.
-In fact, there is an algebraic foliation on a generically finite cover of $\mathcal{X}$ such that most deformations of $C$ are tangent to the foliation; our subvariety is swept out by the images of the leaves meeting $C$.
+In fact, there is a rational map on a generically finite cover of $\mathcal{X}$ such that most deformations of $C$ are tangent to the fibers of the map; our subvariety is swept out by the fibers meeting $C$.
 In both cases Theorem \ref{theo:maintheorem1} shows that the relevant subvariety must have a large Fujita invariant along the generic fiber.

 \begin{theorem} Let $\pi: \mathcal{X} \to B$ be a Fano fibration.
 There is a constant $\xi = \xi(\pi)$ with the following properties.
 Let $M$ be an irreducible component of $\Sec(\mathcal{X}/B)$ parametrizing a family of non-relatively free sections $C$ which satisfy $-K_{\mathcal{X}/B} \cdot C \geq \xi$.
 Let $\mathcal{U}^{\nu}$ denote the normalization of the universal family over $M$ and let $ev: \mathcal{U}^{\nu} \to \mathcal{X}$ denote the evaluation map.
 Then either: \begin{enumerate} \item $ev$ is not dominant.
 Then the subvariety $\mathcal{Y}$ swept out by the sections parametrized by $M$ satisfies